Treating Venous Ulcers

 What Are Venous Ulcers?

 Venous ulcers are open sores that typically form on the lower extremities.
 Venous ulcers can occur when the leg veins cannot pump blood back into the heart, leaving it to build pressure in the legs.
 The increased pressure and fluid cause a venous leg ulcer.
-California Vein & Vascular Centers offers venous ulcer treatment in Los Gatos and the surrounding areas.
-We have offices in Los Gatos, Los Altos, Morgan Hill, and Salinas.
+California Vein & Vascular Centers offers venous ulcer treatment in Los Gatos, Los Altos, Morgan Hill, Salinas, CA, and the surrounding areas.
 Our award-winning medical team diagnoses and treats all types of arterial, venous, and vascular issues.
 We are number one in California for more vein procedures performed than any other vein doctor.
 Contact us to schedule an appointment.

 Causes of Venous Ulcers